RenaldoMenelas/Microsoft-leap-resume/README.md

   <p>

   ```
-  - Pesonal Project where I was inspired to create a website based one of my favorite spot called Flora in Brooklyn.
+  - Personal Project where I was inspired to create a website based off one of my favorite spot called Flora in Brooklyn.

   - Designed cover was inspired from a sneaker website that I had viewed few days before starting project

     which I then implemented that design into this project.